IlzeAmandaA/VAE-GP-ODE/README.md

 ```
 python main_vae.py --n_angle 16 --latent_dim 6
 ```
+Runnin the above will create a new data repository 'data/moving_mnist' where the training data for the VAE training will be stored.
+The rotation angle can be increased to also 64, meaning that there will be 64 timesteps for a full rotation.

-Subsequently the model can be used in the GP-ODE training code as
+Subsequently the trained VAE can be used in the GP-ODE training code as

 ```
 python main.py --ode 1 --rotrand True --pretrained True --vae_path 'specify your model path'